- Product Information

 There are a variety of different credentials that might be put into the system depending on monitoring needs:

 ALL of these credentials are encrypted using Microsoft's recommended method of storing credentials via the CryptProtectData function.
-This encrypts the credentials such that they can only be decrypted on the computer where they are stored.
+This encrypts the credentials such that they can only be decrypted on the computer where they are stored using an encryption key that is managed by the operating system.

 The encrypted credentials are stored in the registry at: